abdomursal/Piar/README.md

     - yarn start

-# the application intend to do the following:
+# the application intended to do the following:
 - user can register/signup to gain access token
 - user can login with name and password
 - user can display dashboard